School TypePrimaryInspection RatingOutstandingGender

 Parents in general have very positive feelings towards the school, with good feedback on the level of friendliness and helpfulness of teachers, especially at foundation stage.

 At the time of our last survey parents recorded under average satisfaction levels with the educational attainment of their children, something likely to have changed significantly over the last 24 months.
 In more interpersonal feedback to WSA, a strong belief the school offers a safe, warm and caring environment has been expressed.
 There had been some grumbling about access to, and parking at the school, however the school has told Which School Advisor that Arabian Shopping has ample parking, and the pedestrian crossing ensures a safe place to cross.

 The school provides a number of after school and extra-curricula activities (including swimming lessons, ballet, karate, music, art, computers, clay modeling, chess, cookery and Indian dancing).
-Paid activities are provided by outside providers (for example E-Sports classes) and payment is above and beyond the school fee.
-Payment for both lessons and any equipment needed are made directly to the course instructor.
+Paid activities are provided by outside providers through Esports and Academy Plus with payment made directly to the outside provider.

 School fees for tuition are mid to top end of the range - but not out of the ordinary for a British curriculum school from a top tier private education provider.
-They start at 35,834 AED for FS1 and rise to just over 45,182 AED per annum for Year 6.
+They start at AED 37,554 for FS1 and rise to AED 47,351 per annum for FS2 to Year 6.